 The invitation period usually stays open for 30 days.
-However this is at the discretion of the Sponsor Chair.
-Our rules state that an invitation must remain open for a minimum of 15 days.
+However this is at the discretion of the Standards Committee Chair.
+IEEE rules state that an invitation must remain open for a minimum of 15 days.

-There must be at least 10 voters in the ballot group and it must be balanced.
-If the group is not balanced or if additional participants are desired, the Sponsor can extend the invitation period in the myBallot system.
+There must be at least 10 voters in an individual ballot group and it must be balanced.
+If the group is not balanced or if additional participants are desired, the Standards Committee can extend the invitation period in the myBallot system.

-Can IEEE-SA Staff assist me with my Sponsor ballot?
+Can IEEE-SA Staff assist me with my SA Ballot?

-The IEEE-SA Staff can assist you in conducting Sponsor level ballots for your draft documents, and help you form your ballot group through the use of an invitation procedure.
+The IEEE-SA Staff can assist you in conducting Standards Committee ballots for your draft documents, and help you form the ballot group through the use of an invitation procedure.

 The IEEE-SA Staff will review the draft using the "Pre-Ballot Editorial Review" process as well as invitation and ballot requests submitted through the myBallot system to ensure accuracy and completeness.

-What documents do I need prepare to start the ballot in myBallot?
+What documents do I need to prepare to start the ballot in myBallot?

 What happens if ballot group members don't respond to the ballot?